-Holders of our secured indebtedness and other secured obligations, which is comprised primarily of first mortgage bonds issued by our utility subsidiaries and the \$240 million revolving credit facility of our subsidiary, Enserco Energy Inc., have claims with respect to our assets constituting collateral for their indebtedness and obligations that are prior to your claims under the notes.
+Holders of our secured indebtedness and other secured obligations, which is comprised primarily of first mortgage bonds issued by our utility subsidiaries, the \$119.3 million project debt financing by Black Hills Wyoming, LLC, which is secured by our Wygen I and Gillette CT plants and the limited liability company interests in Black Hills Wyoming, LLC, and the \$250 million borrowing-base credit facility of our subsidiary, Enserco Energy Inc., which is secured by the assets of Enserco Energy Inc. including the limited liability company interests in its subsidiary Enserco Midstream, LLC, have claims with respect to our assets constituting collateral for their indebtedness and obligations that are prior to your claims under the notes.
 In the event of a default on the notes or our bankruptcy, liquidation or reorganization, those assets would be available to satisfy obligations with respect to the indebtedness and obligations secured thereby before they could be used to make any payment on the notes.
 Accordingly, our secured indebtedness and obligations would effectively be senior to the notes to the extent of the value of the collateral securing that indebtedness and those obligations.
 The indenture under which the notes will be issued does not limit our ability to incur additional indebtedness.
 In addition, that indenture limits, but does not prohibit, us from issuing secured indebtedness without equally and ratably securing the notes.
 To the extent the value of the collateral is not sufficient to satisfy the secured indebtedness and obligations, the holders of that indebtedness and those obligations would be entitled to share with the holders of the notes and the holders of other claims against us with respect to our other assets.